Chromotopia: Bridging The Past & Present

 Victoria studied the architecture of the historic Burgos Cathedral to create a polychrome light space that she superimposed on the gothic structure.
 She merged the light that entered through its stained glass windows with her Diachromes.
 This combination highlighted the beauty of the construction and drew attention to certain architectural elements on the lantern tower, the main altar and the staircase inside the cathedral.
 To project her Diachromes inside the Burgos Cathedral, Victoria installed them inside six HMI projectors outfitted with 25-50º zoom barrels.

 Chromotopia Santa Maria not only highlights the architectural beauty of the space, it also reveals a deeper, darker side of the Burgos Cathedral’s history.
 Victoria comments: “Standing in the center of the cathedral, in front of this huge altar with all its details, mirroring the painful experiences of life, you begin to understand history and present in a quite different, much more intense way.
 The question for me was how to transfer this intensity into visibility referring to the deep medieval red of the historic window.
-My answer to that question was a blend of Rosco 6100 Flame Red, a dichroic match to E027 Medium Red and 3114 Victorian Gold.“ By projecting those colours, Victoria brought the bloody part of the Cathedral’s history – its suffering and its pain – directly into the huge, golden, baroque altar.
-All of which becomes more obvious when experiencing the Chromotopia live, as photographs do not convey the power of the intervention that you feel when walking through it.
+My answer to that question was a blend of Rosco 6100 Flame Red, a dichroic match to E027 Medium Red and 3114 Victorian Gold.“ By projecting those colors, Victoria brought the bloody part of the Cathedral’s history – its suffering and its pain – directly into the huge, golden, baroque altar.
+All of this becomes more obvious when experiencing the Chromotopia live, as photographs do not convey the power of the intervention that you feel when walking through it.

 Providing Solutions While Building Friendships